jaischandramani15/Jais-demo/README.md

 # Jais-demo
-This is my first Git
+This is my first Git Repository.
+Author-Chandramani jaiswal